MystenLabs/sui/doc/src/learn/about-sui.md

 Sui takes a significant leap in scalability by enabling parallel agreement on causally independent transactions.
 Sui validators commit such transactions using Byzantine Consistent Broadcast, eliminating the overhead of global consensus without sacrificing safety and liveness guarantees.

 This breakthrough is possible only with Sui's novel data model.
 Thanks to its object-centric view, and Move’s strong ownership types, dependencies are explicitly encoded.
 As a result, Sui both agrees on, and executes transactions on many objects in parallel.
-A minority of transactions that affect shared state are ordered via Byzantine Fault Tolerant consensus and executed in parallel.
+Meanwhile, transactions that affect shared state are ordered via Byzantine Fault Tolerant consensus and executed in parallel.

 ### Sui highlights